 My hunger for gold abated, I continue to walk forward.
 The door slowly opened, letting a burst of air come through.
 A sweet and delicious aroma of food tickled my nose, making my stomach rumble.
 In front of me was Coco, Tart, and Moca standing on the side waiting for me.

 Tart pushes in a cart while Moca spreads out a foldable chair and table inside the room.
 They quickly got the food ready for me to eat.
 I shrunk in size and into my human form.

 “Young mistress.
 I was worried about you.
 You haven’t come out for three days,” said Coco.
 She anxiously glanced towards me, wondering what my mood would be like today.

 “I didn’t?”
 I thought only an hour or two had passed, but apparently, I was wrong.

 “No young mistress, there is a slight difference in time in this room than outside.”

 “I didn’t know that.”
 This was something to think about the next time I rolled around in gold.
 I wasn’t sure if I wanted my life to fast forward so quickly without me noticing.

 “We have been waiting for your call.
 When we heard you calling for us, we hurried to prepare for your meal.”
 She gracefully bowed.

 “I called you?
 I’m sure I didn’t.”
-I was confused at what she was saying.
+I was confused about what she was saying.
 Moca pulled back the chair for me to sit, and I sat down.
-He spread out the silverware and napkin onto my lap and started serving the food in front of me.
+He spread out the silverware and napkin onto my lap and started serving it in front of me.